 Shoppers’ expectations for speedy and inexpensive delivery of eCommerce orders have never been higher.
 But if you have physical outlets, you have a powerful alternative.
-With curbside pickup service, you can fulfill orders from your eCommerce store within hours, saving customers time and money.
+With curbside pickup service, small business owners can fulfill orders from their eCommerce store within hours, saving customers time and money.

 What is curbside pickup?

 Curbside pickup is a type of retail order fulfillment that combines the retro concept of carhop service with 21st-century eCommerce.
 Shoppers research, browse, and buy online, but instead of opting for home delivery, they select a nearby store location for order pickup.
 When orders are ready, customers visit the store and park their car.
 Store staff deliver items to the car, after which customers drive away without setting foot inside.

 A pandemic habit that’s here to stay

 Use of curbside pickup took off during the lockdowns triggered by the global pandemic.
 By December 2020, 23 percent of U.S. online shoppers had used curbside pickup in the past month—a percentage that had tripled over the course of the year.

 While by now pandemic restrictions have eased, curbside pickup is still a popular option.
 During the 2021 holiday season, for example, some 40 percent of online orders were fulfilled using curbside pickup on Dec.
 23, while season-long usage averaged 23 percent of online orders.